-Protecting and restoring streamside riparian buffers is an important conservation action that improves water quality as well as both in-stream and riparian habitat for many SGCN including birds, fish, mussels, dragonflies and damselflies and plant species.
-Direct stresses to priority species including illegal collection, road mortality and disease among Eastern Box Turtles, and disease along with collection for fishing bait for priority salamander species.
+Protecting and restoring streamside riparian buffers is an important conservation action that improves water quality as well as both in-stream and riparian habitat for several priority and many SGCN including amphibians, birds, fish, mussels, dragonflies and damselflies and plant species.
+Riparian habitat restoration is particularly important to maintain stream shading and cool water temperatures for Brook Trout.
+Direct stresses to priority species include disease along with collection for fishing bait for Black-Bellied Salamander.

-Map 11 shows stream impairments, along with biodiversity.
-The East River suffers from fecal bacteria and biological impairments (WVDEP, 2016).
-Several other tributaries are also impaired by fecal bacteria, and the Bluestone River is impaired by iron.
-Many of these impaired streams nonetheless host concentrations of biodiversity and provide habitat for mussels and other priority species.
+Map 10 shows stream impairments, along with biodiversity.
+The lower South Fork of Potts Creek is impaired by fecal/bacteria, its Ray Fork tributary is biologically impaired, and Sweet Springs Creek, a tributary of Kitchen Creek in the northern half of the CFA, is impaired by fecal/bacteria (WVDEP, 2016).
+Many of these impaired streams nonetheless support concentrations of biodiversity and provide habitat for priority species.
 Improving water quality in these impaired streams is an important conservation action, especially where priority SGCN are present.
-Appendix 5 provides a listing of impaired streams in the CFA.
+Appendix 5 provides a list of impaired streams.